University of Pennsylvania: Admissions

+Undergraduate admissions to the University of Pennsylvania is considered by US News to be "most selective".
+Admissions officials consider a student's GPA to be a very important academic factor, with emphasis on an applicant's high school class rank and letters of recommendation.
+Admission is need-blind for U.S., Canadian, and Mexican applicants.

+For the class of 2026, entering in Fall 2022, the university received 54,588 applications.
+The Atlantic also ranked Penn among the 10 most selective schools in the country.
+At the graduate level, based on admission statistics from U.S. News & World Report, Penn's most selective programs include its law school, the health care schools (medicine, dental medicine, nursing, veterinary), the School of Engineering and Applied Sciences, and the Wharton School.

 Coordinated dual-degree, accelerated, interdisciplinary programs

 Penn offers unique and specialized coordinated dual-degree (CDD) programs, which selectively award candidates degrees from multiple schools at the university upon completion of graduation criteria of both schools in addition to program-specific programs and senior capstone projects.
 Additionally, there are accelerated and interdisciplinary programs offered by the university.
 These undergraduate programs include: